Nalini Ranjan Sarkar: Non-political life

-In 1911, he entered the Hindusthan Cooperative Insurance Society and from a humble position rose to the high position of its general manager and ultimately became its president, a position he held till his death.
+In 1911, he entered the Hindusthan Cooperative Insurance Society (present-day Life Insurance Corporation of India; post-nationalisation of all private insurance companies in India in 1955) and from a humble position rose to control its majority ownership and the high position of General Manager and ultimately President, a position he held till his death.
 At his instance, Hindustan Cooperative Insurance Society invested large amount in acquiring vast area of land in South-West of Kolkata for the purpose of setting up a modern satellite township for residential purpose.
 This area is today known as New Alipore.

-He was also the President of both the Federation of Indian Chambers of Commerce & Industry (FICCI) in 1933 & the Bengal National Chamber of Commerce & Industry and member of Consultation Committee for revision of Company Law, Central Banking Enquiry Committee, Board of Income Tax Referees, Railway Retrenchment Committee, Separation Council and Board of Economic Enquiry, Research Utilisation Committee and Central Jute Committee.
+He was also the President of both the Federation of Indian Chambers of Commerce & Industry (FICCI) in 1933 and the Bengal National Chamber of Commerce & Industry and member of Consultation Committee for revision of Company Law, Central Banking Enquiry Committee, Board of Income Tax Referees, Railway Retrenchment Committee, Separation Council and Board of Economic Enquiry, Research Utilisation Committee and Central Jute Committee.
 He was a delegate to the Indo-Japanese Trade Conference in 1923.
 He was also a Commissioner of the Calcutta port and a trustee of the Chittaranjan Seva Sadan.